 Letrozole Uses and Dosage

 Letrozole has been known within other areas of the medical field to have beneficial properties, which include the use for men at bringing down their Oestrogen levels within the body when needed.
 But aside from the fact that Letrozole has other beneficial properties, we are looking at its outstanding affect to be able to treat females suffering from infertility issues.
 Letrozole boosts the growth and release of eggs within women who are anovulatory, or not ovulating at all, and can cause superovulation in women who are already able to ovulate.
 In both cases, it increases the chances of natural conception.
-Another benefit of Letrozole is it has been shown to improve the endometrial thickness.
+Another benefit of Letrozole for bodybuilding is it has been shown to improve the endometrial thickness.

 Dosage of Letrozole: Letrozole usually comes in 2.5mg tablets.
 Letrozole should only be taken once your menstrual cycle has started.
 Unlike Cabergoline, which is taken throughout the month to help and support these other infertility medications to achieve their desired role.
 Letrozole is only taken for 5-7 days within your cycle window.
 Most specialists advise taking Letrozole on days 3, 4, 5, 6 and 7 of your menstrual cycle.
 Others specialists can advise that days 5, 6, 7, 8, and 9 will be more beneficial.
 Usually most females will know their menstrual cycles well and will be able to tell which days they are going to be most fertile.
 If this is not the case, there are online calculators that can help to inform you on which days are you most fertile days within your cycle, so that you can plan accordingly and pick the right time to consume these medications.